loui-hernandez/hernandez_L_DnD-HW/plan-for-the-fix.md

 ### Bug 2: Remove pieces from drop zones on reset or choosing a new puzzle.

-Create a function called "resetPuzzle".
+choose id puzzle-pieces
-In this function, we need to select all the drop zones and remove their children.
+In this, we need to select all the drop zones and remove their children.
 We also need to select all the drag zones and append their children back to the drag zone.